““Seeking love keeps you from the awareness that you already are it.” – Byron Katie

 Five Signs Your Fourth Chakra is Weak

-3. Your relationships are characterized by your tendency to be clingy and needy, anxious that your partner doesn’t need you as much as you need them.
+3. In your relationships, you may tend to be clingy and needy, anxious that your partner doesn’t need you as much as you need them.

 Five Things You Can Do To Strengthen Your Fourth Chakra

 Do you have Jonah syndrome, or the attitude of “mercy for me, justice for you”?
 This refers to the story of Jonah, who ran away from his responsibility and ended up being swallowed by a whale.
 He prayed for mercy and got a second chance.
 Then after the people of Tarsus changed their ways and were not destroyed, Jonah was angry at God for not punishing them.

 Turn an annoyance into a reminder of privilege.
 For example, maybe you have a messy home that was just cleaned yesterday.
 Try to see this as a visible sign of how privileged you are to have kids at home who make messes, instead of an annoyance.

 Or maybe you are annoyed by a spouse who squeezes the toothpaste tube in the middle or leaves the toilet seat up.
 Next time you get annoyed, catch yourself and see it as a reminder of how privileged you are to have them in your life.

 Anything that annoys you can be the trigger for gratitude and love.
 This is true alchemy, the turning of the base into the precious.

 Intone the “ay” vowel sound using the word “raise” and feel the vibration in your heart chakra as you hold out the “ay” sound.
 Imagine a bright green light radiating from your heart chakra and sending healing and balancing energy to your lungs, heart, upper torso, arms, and hands.